 Making your own peach flavored kombucha is super easy.
 The process goes something like this:

-- Bottle: Transfer kombucha to fermentation bottles.
+- Bottle: Transfer kombucha to fermentation bottles (I like to use quart-sized bottles).

 - Add Flavors: Add diced peaches, maple syrup, and vanilla to each bottle.